Merge PDF

 Select PDF files from your device

 Merging PDF files is one of the most common document tasks in any professional or academic setting.
 Whether you are a lawyer assembling a case file from multiple exhibits, a student combining research papers into a single submission, an accountant consolidating monthly reports, or a freelancer bundling deliverables for a client, the ability to join PDFs quickly and reliably makes an enormous difference in your workflow.
 LazyPDF's Merge PDF tool is built on pdf-lib, a robust open-source library that runs entirely inside your web browser without sending your files to any external server.
 This means your confidential contracts, medical records, financial statements, or personal documents remain completely private — they never leave your device.
 You can add as many files as you need, drag them into the exact order you want before merging, and get a single clean output file in seconds.
-Unlike many online PDF mergers that impose limits of 2 or 5 files, impose file size caps, or require you to create an account, LazyPDF imposes no such restrictions.
-You can merge 30 files, 50 files, or more in one pass.
+Unlike many online PDF mergers that limit you to 2 or 5 files, LazyPDF places no restrictions on the number of files you can combine in a single pass.
+You can merge 30 files, 50 files, or more in one operation.
+Free use supports files up to 25 MB; upgrade to LazyPDF Pro for files up to 200 MB.
 The output PDF preserves every font, image, hyperlink, form field, and vector graphic from the source documents exactly as they were — nothing is re-encoded or degraded in the process.
 For teams that frequently combine documents, this tool saves hours each week that would otherwise be spent using expensive desktop software.

 How It Works